Enable save & preview button

 - The last poin is the confusing concept of t3blog.
 List and single are on one page.
 If you want to preview - which plugin mode of the page you want.
 You assume the single view.
 Others maybe the list view.
 I only wanted to tell my concerns.
 But you're right: I would expect the singe view...

-#5 Updated by informix no-lastname-given about 7 years ago
+#5 Updated by informix no-lastname-given over 7 years ago

 Ah, allright - sorry I did'nt recognize this post.
 That's what I ment: